oxinabox/LoggingExtrasJuliaCon2023/src/index.md

 - `FileLogger`: a wrapper around the `SimpleLogger` that takes a filename and forces immediate flushing after every message.
 - `FormatLogger`: A logger that takes a function (that uses `print`) controlling how to render things (MiniLoggers.jl also does this idea)
-- `DatetimeRotatingFileLogger` a log that is automatically rolled into a new file periodically (LoggRollers.jl also does this idea)
+- `DatetimeRotatingFileLogger` a log that is automatically rolled into a new file periodically (LogRollers.jl also does this idea)

 ---